kunstmusik/pink/doc/workflow.md

 For more information on Unit Generators, please see the [Unit Generators](ugen.md) section of this documentation.

 ## Creating Instruments and Effects

+Using Unit Generators, one can create higher-level constructs, such as instruments, mixer, and effects.

 ## Assembling Graphs